Cannes and the garden-region

 Whether by plane, train or road, high-speed travel brings those most pressed for time to Cannes in the twinkling of an eye.
 But those who really wish to savour the beauty of the region's landscapes take the famous Nationale 7 route, catching a first glimpse of the city's lights as they emerge from the Massif de l'Esterel.
 The famous road linking drab Parisian skies to the deep azure of the Mediterranean may have changed since singer Charles Trenet first sang the praises of its enchanting rising and falling southward progression, but it is still the best way to discover the region and its mysteries.

-A vintage afternoon in the vines
+Depart for a vintage roadtrip in the vines

 Our address book